- A visual tour of China Eastern First Class Suites from Shanghai to Frankfurt..

 No one wants to fly Economy class on long international overnight flights if they can help it.
 The Business Class cabin is the sweet spot for travellers booking on points.
 This leaves First Class on China Eastern an option that just had to be explored.
-I redeemed 114,000 Qantas Frequent Flyer points and paid only $380 in taxes to book this First Class ticket.
+I redeemed 114,000 Qantas Frequent Flyer points earned with a Qantas points credit card and paid only $380 in taxes to book this First Class ticket.

 What use is it to bank 10,000's of Qantas points and not use them?
 And, how sad is it to cash in your points for low-value travel in Economy class when you could do in style?

 This ticket routinely sells for over $13,000, so a Classic Rewards redemption made a lot of sense and worked out at 11 cents per point.